 skirt /skɜːrt/ (noun) a piece of clothing that hangs from the middle part of the body Example: I like the red skirt more than the blue one.

 boots /buːts/ a company with shops in almost every town in Britain.
 The shops provide pharmaceutical services (= they prepare medicines) and sell a wide range of health and beauty products, as well as some food.
 The company also provides eye-care services.
 The company was founded in Nottingham in 1849.
-Example:
+Example: I wear my boots when it rains.

-blouse /blaʊs/ (noun) a piece of clothing like a shirt, worn by women Example:
+blouse /blaʊs/ (noun) a piece of clothing like a shirt, worn by women Example: She wore a silk blouse with jeans.

-high heels /ˌhaɪ ˈhiːlz/ (noun) shoes that have very high heels Example:
+high heels /ˌhaɪ ˈhiːlz/ (noun) shoes that have very high heels Example: She wore high heels to the party.

 overalls /ˌəʊvərˈɔːl/ (adjective) including all the things or people that are involved in a particular situation; general Example: She put on some overalls and got out a tin of paint.